 More activity ideas (and ways to explain states of matter) at Mommy Lessons 101.

-To make it: I used a 16 ounce container of corn starch – I added water a little at a time (Spangler says the ratio is about 10:1 – 10 parts corn starch, 1 water, but I think that’s an error.
-I think it’s more likely something between 2 parts cornstarch to 1 part water, or 1 part cornstarch to 1 part water).
+To make it: I used a 16 ounce container of corn starch – I added water a little at a time (Spangler says the ratio is about 10:1 – 10 parts corn starch, 1 water, but that’s an error.
+It’s more likely something between 2 parts cornstarch to 1 part water).
 Your goal is to create something that feels like a stiff liquid if you stir slowly, but solidifies when you tap on it.
 On the Ellen Show, they made a giant vat of this stuff that Ellen DeGeneres runs across.
 See it at www.youtube.com/watch?v=RUMX_b_m3Js.

 Other interesting substances you could make: